true-bird/PregnantApplication/README.md

   - _'444444444'_

 ## How to Install and Run
-- `mysql/project_1.sql` import in Mysql
+- `mysql/project_1.sql` import in Mysql.
-- Copy files within `www/html/` in Apache home directory
+- Copy files within `www/html/` in Apache home directory.
-  - Modify the contents of `dbcon.php` to fit your Mysql account
+  - Modify the contents of `dbcon.php` to fit your Mysql account.
-- `New_EX_Application` import to Android studio
+- `New_EX_Application` import to Android studio.
-  - Modify the server ip address of the *IP_ADDRESS* variable in `MainActivity.java`
+  - Modify the server ip address of the *IP_ADDRESS* variable in `MainActivity.java`.

 ## Development environment
 - Apache 2.4